py-hariom/work/Flash Card App/readme.md

 ## Contact and Support

-For further assistance or questions, reach out to [your_contact_email] for support.
+For further assistance or questions, reach out to `hariomdhakad1@gmail.com` for support.

 ---

 Enjoy learning with your Flash Card App!
 Happy studying!
 ```

-Feel free to replace `[your_contact_email]` with your actual contact email or support channel.